Simón de Roxas Clemente y Rubio

-Simón de Roxas Cosme Damián Clemente y Rubio (27 September 1777, in Titaguas (Valencia, Spain) – 27 February 1827, in Madrid) was a renowned Spanish botanist, considered to be the father of Spanish ampelography.
+Simón de Roxas Cosme Damián Clemente y Rubio (27 September 1777, in Titaguas (Valencia, Spain) – 27 February 1827, in Madrid) was a Spanish botanist, considered to be the father of Spanish ampelography.

 Biography

 Early Days

 Born into a numerous family of 15 siblings (only six of which survived to adulthood) Simón de Rojas was a son of Joaquín Clemente Collado and his second wife, Juliana Rubio Polo, and was fourth in line in term of inheritance and thus only had a very slight possibility of inheriting the family notary business.
 At the age of 10 he entered the seminary of Segorbe, and after studying humanities for four years he was sent to Valencia to continue his secondary education.
 There he studied philosophy with Antonio Galiana and became an arts professor.
 He also studied other subjects in the ecclesiastical curriculum and he excelled in philology especially Greek, Hebrew and Latin.
 However, he was more attracted to the natural sciences and he put together several collections and classifications of plants and animals.
 At that time, Antonio José de Cavanilles Published Observaciones sobre el Reyno de Valencia (1795–97) which stimulated Rojas’ interest in botany.